Needles for machine embroidery: what to use when?

 How do I prevent my embroidery needles from getting sticky?

 If you are using temporary adhesive or adhesive-backed stabilizer, your needles can get a bit gummed up.
-The stickiness can be removed easily with a bit of alcohol.
+Fortunately, you can remove the stickiness with a bit of alcohol.
 So, it’s a good idea to keep q-tips and alcohol by your embroidery machine so you can quickly clean off your needle.

-An alternative suggestion is to put wax paper between regular WAXED PAPER under my item and the needle plate.
-She said it keeps the stick from sticking to the needles
+An alternative suggestion is to put wax paper under the hooped item and the needle plate.
+It keeps the adhesive from sticking to the needles

 Why are my needles breaking?